algobulls/algobulls_help_site/docs/member/faq.md

 ### ii.
 Is there an AlgoBulls App that I can use?
 Yes, you can download the AlgoBulls fast, secure and easy-to-use app for android phones.
-Download now:
+[Download now](https://play.google.com/store/apps/details?id=com.trading.algobulls).

 ### iii.
 Is there any registration fee to join AlgoBulls?
 No, there is no additional fee to join AlgoBulls.
 You can join AlgoBulls for free, [join now!](https://app.algobulls.com/user/register)